-The new NYU Grossman School of Medicine learning platform will provide student progress reporting for course work completed in the new platform as of July 1, 2020, but work in Aquifer Addiction cases that students have previously completed in Aqueduct will not transfer to the NYU learning platform.
+The new NYU Grossman School of Medicine learning platform will provide student progress reporting for course work completed in the new platform, but work in Aquifer Addiction cases that students have previously completed in Aqueduct will not transfer to the NYU learning platform.
 Student work previously completed will not be visible in new reports, and students who wish to review previously completed work will have to click through the content again.

 - Available and searchable through the Aquifer Case Library.

 - Available via Aquifer’s iOS and Android mobile apps.